What is Catfishing? – How to Spot a Fake Online Social Media Profile

 Scammers:

 Some others want to get money from others.
-They may be alone, act with a group.
+They may be alone or act with a group.
 They try to form long relationships with the victims to continue to get cash.

 They trick people into sending those gifts or money.
-This is the most common scam observed on the internet — a lot of people for prey to these scammers.
+This is the most common scam observed on the internet — a lot of people are prey to these scammers.

 Dangers of catfishing for person catfished

 The person who got catfished becomes emotionally disturbed, and their self-esteem might diminish.
-There will be embarrassment, monetary loss, time, and energy and resources loss into the relationship for a fake person or a person who never existed.
+There will be an embarrassment, monetary loss, time, energy, and resources lost in the relationship for a fake person or a person who never existed.

 How to Avoid Getting Catfished?

 It is possible to avoid getting catfished online.
-Tools such as Google Image Search helps in this.
-If you are speaking to someone online, do some Google search to get the information revealed about them.
+Tools such as Google Image Search help with this.
+If you are speaking to someone online, do a Google search to get the information revealed about them.
 Find if the person is what he claims to be.

-- Another way to find is to ask them to phone or webcam chat with you.
+- Another way to find out is to ask them to phone or chat with you via webcam.
 Never go to a lonely place to meet someone who befriended you on the internet.

 - Do not share personal information with anyone who you do not know.
 Check the social media accounts of the person.